 This week we were privileged to sit down with Shonodeep Modak, Schneider Electric’s Chief Marketing Officer for North America!

 Having majored in chemical engineering at Mississippi State, Shonodeep spent an internship touring power generation nuclear power plants and selling service solutions.
 After falling in love with the sales process, he switched career paths.
-He still spent a lot of time around boilers and machinery, but loved developing new products and their Eventually he earned a Master’s degree at George Washington University, and ended up joining Schneider Electric back in 2018.
+He still spent a lot of time around boilers and machinery, but loved developing new products.
+Eventually he earned a Master’s degree at George Washington University, and ended up joining Schneider Electric back in 2018.

-Being a CMO is a challenge no matter what company you work for– but being a CMO for an industrial B2B company is especially complicated.
+The roles of CMOs are a challenge no matter what company you work for– but being a CMO for an industrial B2B company is especially complicated.

 It’s Shonodeep’s job to determine how they market to their customers and educate them about Schneider’s products; keeping them engaged over time.

 Since Schneider deals mainly in industrial automation and energy management products, their sales process is very different from that of the average B2C business.